-By the 17th century the discoveries related to electricity were multiplying!
-By 1752 when Ben Franklin came into the picture he was able to prove that lightning and tiny electric sparks were the same thing.
+By the 17th century, the discoveries related to electricity were multiplying!
+In fact, Ben Franklin’s kite experiment used what is called a Leyden Jar.
+This jar was invented in 1745 specifically to collect and store electricity.
+By 1752 when Ben Franklin came into the picture he was able to prove that lightning and tiny electric sparks were the same things.
 Spoiler alert – if Franklin’s kite had been struck by lightning, he likely would have died.

-Advancements in discovery continue when in 1800 Alessandro Volta constructed the an early electric battery that produced a steady electric current making him the first person to create a steady flow of electrical charge.
+Advancements in discovery continue when in 1800 Alessandro Volta constructed an early electric battery that produced a steady electric current making him the first person to create a steady flow of electrical charge.
 By 1831 electricity could be created in a practical way – opening the door for American inventor Thomas Edison and British scientist Joseph Swan.
 They each invented the incandescent filament light bulb in their respective countries in about 1878.
 Light bulbs had been invented before this by others, but the incandescent bulb was the first practical bulb that would remain lit for hours.
-We will learn more about Thomas Edison and the light bulb on National Inventors Day in February!
+You can learn more about Thomas Edison and the light bulb by reading: National Inventors Day

-In the mean time – if you would like the rest of the Story about Benjamin Franklin and the Kite I have put together a fact filled resource for you: FRANKLIN & THE KITE: LAPBOOK, NOTEBOOK OR MINI BOOK.
+The details of Ben Franklin’s kite experiment are available in a fact-filled resource for you: FRANKLIN & THE KITE: LAPBOOK, NOTEBOOK, OR MINI BOOK.
 This curriculum is suitable for learners in grades 3 and up.
 There is both a video and Informational Text.
 You can use either or both to complete the activity.
 As a BONUS there is a Word Study included because Franklin is responsible for coining several words related to electricity.

 I hope you learned something new.
 If you haven’t already, sign up to follow our blog so you get an email notification every time there is a new post.
 (Left side, very bottom SUBSCRIBE via email) That way you can come back again for another fun Homeschool Holiday because – there is always something to learn!